f-erm/TUBerlin_ISIS_downloader/README.md

-#INTRODUCTION
+##### TU-Berlin Isis-downloader

+---

+## INTRODUCTION
   Hello and welcome to the the Isis-downloader, designed to automate the daily download of your lecture scripts and assignments.
 This script will automatically log into your TU_Berlin ISIS account, get all the courses your are subscribed to, check which files you have already downloaded and download the rest.
-Read the documentation to learn how to set it up.
+Read the Setup section below to learn how to set it up.

-#DEPENDENCIES
+## IMPORTANT!!!
+This is a private project which does in no way represent the TU-Berlin.
+By using this code you take on full responsibility for any sort of resulting damages.

+## DEPENDENCIES
   To run this script you'll need to install the modules 'bs4' and 'mechanicalsoup'.
   Use pip install <module> to install them.

-#DOCUMENTATION
+## SETUP
   Start by running "setup.py".
-It will setup a datafile, containing your login data and personal preferences (e.g what courses you do not want to be downloaded).
+It will setup a datafile, containing your login data and personal preferences (e.g what courses you want to be downloaded).
   By default this script will check every courses mainpage and download the missing files.
-Since some courses place their files on seperate pages (e.g 'Rechnerorganisations' placing its lecture scripts under ...mod/folder/view.php?id=731755 instead of its mainpage), you might have to add those pages yourself.
+Since some courses place their files on seperate pages, you might have to add those pages yourself.
 Setup.py will ask you wether you want to do that, all you have to do is follow its instructions.
 You will need the URL of the page you want to be checked and a folder, where you want the files to be stored.
 It is advised to add these options later on.
   Run setup.py again to change any settings you have made.
 If you want to, you can modify the script yourself, designated place can be found at the bottom of main.py.
 To learn how to do it, the scripts functions are documented below.
 After each run you will find a summary of it in new file called "isislog.txt".
 Once you are ready, run main.py to start downloading.

   IMPORTANT: As of now, renaming the downloaded files is not supported, and will lead to duplicates!!

+## DOCUMENTATION

     -setup_browser(username,password):
       Creates the browser instance, which is needed to execute the scripts